faucetsdn/daq/schemas/udmi/README.md

 different aspects of device management:
 * Device _state_ ([example](state.tests/example.json)), sent from device to cloud,
 defined by [<em>state.json</em>](state.json).
-There is one current _state_ per device, which is considered sicky until a new state message is sent. is comprised of several subsections (e.g. _system_ or _pointset_) that describe the relevant sub-state components.
+There is one current _state_ per device, which is considered sticky until a new state message is sent. is comprised of several subsections (e.g. _system_ or _pointset_) that describe the relevant sub-state components.
 * Device _config_ ([example](config.tests/example.json)), passed from cloud to device,